cfengine/documentation/manuals/design-center/access-control-mission-portal.markdown

 * cf_vcs.
 If a user is member of the cf_vcs role, he is allowed to use the Design Center GUI in the Mission Portal and commit to the git service configured in the settings.
-Conversely, if a user is not member of this role, he will not be able to access the Desing Center GUI -- not even to list the available sketches.
+Conversely, if a user is not member of this role, he will not be able to access the Design Center GUI -- not even to list the available sketches.
 * cf_remoteagent.
 This role allows users to invoke `cf-agent` on remote hosts and display the verbose output from the agents.
 In the context of the Design Center GUI this is used if a sketch activation